Shots fired into Wake County Public Safety Center in downtown Raleigh

 An Eyewitness telling #ABC11 he witnessed a drive by shooting.
 Salisbury St is blocked off with police tape as the investigation begins.
 The latest starting at 4 on #ABC11 pic.twitter.com/B4JZqK5LHf

-Around 4:15 p.m., a Wake County Sheriff's Office spokesperson said a person was in custody.
+Around 4:15 p.m., a Wake County Sheriff's Office spokesperson said a person had been taken into custody in Cary.

 We continue to learn more about this ongoing story.
 Please check back for updates.